SUSTAINABILITY

 Biochar 100% Hemp

-• Plants take up norganic from the atmosphere to convert it, thanks to the energy produced during photosynthesis, into organic carbon molecules (organic carbon).
-When these plants die and decompose or burn, they release this organic C back into the atmosphere in the form ofCO2.
-On the other hand, if this plant biomass is pyrolyzed, the organic C from it remains fixed in the form of biochar and can be incorporated into the soil.
-In the soil, biochar provides all the benefits listed above and, in addition, acts as a long-term carbon reservoir.
-It is the refractory capacity of the carbon fixed in biochar that allows this carbon to remain undisturbed in the soil for thousands of years, thus mitigating the negative effects of excess carbon in the atmosphere.
+- Plants take inorganic CO2 from the atmosphere to convert it, thanks to the energy produced during photosynthesis, into organic carbon molecules (organic carbon).
+When these plants die and rot or burn, they release this organic C back into the atmosphere as CO2.
+On the other hand, if this plant biomass is pyrolyzed, its organic C remains fixed in the form of biochar and it can be incorporated into the soil.
+While in the soil, biochar provides all the benefits listed in section B and also acts as a long-term carbon reservoir.
+It is the refractory capacity of the carbon fixed in the biochar which makes this carbon remain undisturbed in the soil for thousands of years, mitigating, in this way, the negative effects of carbon excess in the atmosphere.